CODE-Y02/pro-E-commerce-service/README.md

 - React JS - its just a dashboard dont ask me why use react now pls.
 - Recoil JS - Its a redux alternative by meta & its much simpler.
 - React Router
+- I have decided to reduce complexity of dashboard it wont look good now

 ## NATIVE Client: Main Ecomm Client ( Upcoming)